 The EPA regulations issued under Subtitle C of RCRA impose a comprehensive "cradle to grave" system for tracking the generation, transportation, treatment, storage and disposal of hazardous wastes.
 The Subtitle C Regulations impose obligations on generators, transporters and disposers of hazardous wastes, and require permits that are costly to obtain and maintain for sites where those businesses treat, store or dispose of such material.
 Subtitle C requirements include detailed operating, inspection, training and emergency preparedness and response standards, as well as requirements for manifesting, record keeping and reporting, corrective action, facility closure, post-closure and financial responsibility.
-Most states have promulgated regulations modeled on some or all of the Subtitle C provisions issued by the EPA, and in many instances EPA has delegated to those states the principal role in regulating industries which are subject to those requirements.
+Most states have promulgated regulations modeled on some or all of the Subtitle C provisions issued by the EPA, and in many instances EPA has delegated to those requirements.
 Some state regulations impose different, additional obligations.